What are Rave Clubs?

 What substances are being used on the Rave dance scene?

 There are a variety of substances that have been connected with Rave Clubs.
 This is a brief list of some of the drugs by slang names and some of their effects:

 - Ecstasy – (Hallucinogen/stimulant) Ecstasy is a synthetic drug that is similar to methamphetamine and the hallucinogen mescaline.
+Ecstasy releases a chemical called “serotonin” when ingested that makes the user feel extremely happy.
 Ecstasy can produce a significant increase in heart rate and blood pressure and a sense of alertness.
 The stimulant effects, which enable users to dance for extended periods, may also lead to dehydration, hypertension, and heart or kidney failure.
 Ecstasy can cause brain damage.
 It is one of the most widely-used of the club drugs.

 - Ephedrine – (Stimulant) This substance is sold over-the-counter at convenience stores, some food stores, and mail order.
 It is sold often as ‘Herbal Ecstasy’ and is touted as a ‘safe’ and ‘legal’ form of Ecstasy.
 Ephedrine is in the Amphetamine family and can cause heart attacks seizures, agitation, palpitations and other health problems.
 Ephedrine is a common weight-loss substance.
 The FDA has proposed restrictions on ephedrine after it received more than 800 reports of harmful effects to people, among them, coronary problems that could put patients at risk for heart attacks, strokes and death.